Travel Guide

 Bucharest Palace of Parliament Guide 2026: Physical ID, Phone Reservations, and No Online Tickets

 This is one of those places where the logistics matter more than the façade.
-The most useful planning points are not architectural facts.
-They are the entry rules: how you reserve, when you buy the ticket, which document is accepted, what group size changes the booking channel, and what can block entry even if you are already standing outside.
+The most useful planning points are the entry rules: how you reserve, when you buy the ticket, which document is accepted, what group size changes the booking channel, and what can block entry even if you are already standing outside.

 What to know first